automl/neps/docs/reference/neps_run.md

 1. Specifies the total number of evaluations to conduct before halting the optimization process.
 2. Prevents the initiation of new evaluations once this cost threshold is surpassed.
     This can be any kind of cost metric you like, such as time, energy, or monetary, as long as you can calculate it.
-    This requires adding a cost value to the output of the `run_pipeline` function, for example, return `#!python {'loss': loss, 'cost': cost}`.
+    This requires adding a cost value to the output of the `evaluate_pipeline` function, for example, return `#!python {'loss': loss, 'cost': cost}`.
-    For more details, please refer [here](../reference/run_pipeline.md)
+    For more details, please refer [here](../reference/evaluate_pipeline.md)

 ## Getting some feedback, logging
-Most of NePS will not print anything to the console.
-To view the progress of workers, you can do so by enabling logging through [logging.basicConfig][].
+NePS will not print anything to the console.
+To view the progress of workers, you can enable logging through python's [logging.basicConfig][].

 ```python
 import logging